Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: RL Mechanism Design using Policy Gradient Optimization

+\textit{Remark.
+Notation.} Here, for notational convenience, we suppress the dependency of $L(\mech)$ on the full dataset $\dataset_{\mech}$ containing specific equilibria $\{\mu_t(\mech)\}_{t=1}^T$, and denote its dependency only on the mechanism $\mech$.

-where $\ms_s^i(\cdot\,;\theta)$ is the mixed-strategy distribution of agent $i$ at time $s$, under mechanism parameter $\theta$.
-Here $L(\theta)$ is the minimum value of $r$ such that the specified linear program has a feasible solution for the dataset of mixed-strategy Nash equilibrium responses $\{\msb_s(\theta),s\in[T]\}$.
-Thus, $L(\theta)$ can be treated as a metric\footnote{$L(\theta)$ is not a true metric in the precise mathematical sense.
-It is a measure of proximity of the dataset $\CD_{\theta}$ to optimality.
-We prove several formal results about its structure that make it a useful "metric", e.g., Theorems \ref{thm:cineq}, \ref{thm:robusteq}, \ref{thm:dreq}.} capturing the proximity of the dataset $\mathcal{D}_{\theta}$ feasibility \eqref{eq:ineq}: if $L(\theta) = 0$, then \eqref{eq:ineq} is feasible, else lower $L(\theta)$ indicates $\CD_{\theta}$ being "closer" to feasible.
+Here $L(\mech)$ is the minimum value of $r$ such that the specified linear program has a feasible solution for the dataset of mixed-strategy Nash equilibrium responses $\{\msb_s(\mech),s\in[T]\}$.
+Thus, $L(\mech)$ can be treated as a metric\footnote{$L(\mech)$ is not a true metric in the precise mathematical sense.
+It is a measure of proximity of the dataset $\CD_{\mech}$ to optimality.
+We prove several formal results about its structure that make it a useful "metric", e.g., Theorems \ref{thm:cineq}, \ref{thm:robusteq}, \ref{thm:dreq}.} capturing the proximity of the dataset $\mathcal{D}_{\mech}$ feasibility \eqref{eq:ineq}: if $L(\mech) = 0$, then \eqref{eq:ineq} is feasible, else lower $L(\mech)$ indicates $\CD_{\mech}$ being "closer" to feasible.